Legal Policies

 7. Inquiry into the Complaint:

 a.
 The Company promises to promptly and thoroughly investigate all reports of Sexual Harassment as discreetly and confidentially as possible.
-However, investigation of such complaint will generally require disclosure to the Respondent and witnesses
+However, investigation of such complaint will generally require disclosure to the Respondent.

 b.
 The objective of the POSH Policy is to conduct a thorough investigation, to determine whether Sexual Harassment has occurred and to eliminate any hostile or offensive working condition and decide actions to take against the Respondent.

 c.
-The IC/Redressal Committee shall make an inquiry into the complaint in accordance with the principles of natural justice and in compliance with the applicable law.
+The IC shall make an inquiry into the complaint in accordance with the principles of natural justice and in compliance with the applicable law.

 d.
-On receipt of the complaint, the IC/Redressal Committee shall send one copy of the complaint to the Respondent within a period of seven (7) working days from the receipt of the complaint.
+On receipt of the complaint, the IC shall send one copy of the complaint to the Respondent within a period of seven (7) working days from the receipt of the complaint.

 e.
-The Respondent shall then file his/her reply to the complaint along with the list of documents and names and addresses of the witnesses within a period of ten (10) working days from the date of receipt of the copy of the complaint from IC/Redressal Committee.
+The Respondent shall then file his/her reply to the complaint along with the list of documents and names and addresses of the witnesses within a period of ten (10) working days from the date of receipt of the copy of the complaint from ICC.

 f.
-The IC/Redressal Committee shall have the right to terminate the inquiry proceedings or to give an ex-parte decision by giving fifteen (15) days of written notice to the Complainant and the Respondent if the Complainant and/or Respondent fails to present himself or herself for three (3) consecutive proceedings.
+The ICC shall have the right to terminate the inquiry proceedings or to give an ex-parte decision by giving fifteen (15) days of written notice to the Complainant and the Respondent if the Complainant and/or Respondent fails to present himself or herself for three (3) consecutive proceedings.

 g.
 The Complainant or Respondent shall not be allowed to bring in any legal practitioner to represent them in the proceedings before the IC.